mohdabbas93/weather-app/README.md

 # Weather Application
 A simple weather app to show you your current location weather.
 Weather data include:
-- Current tempreature.
+- Current temperature.
-- Current temptreaue feels like.
+- The current temperature feels like.
-- Weather conditoon.
+- Weather condition.
-- Wind speed, humidity percentage and pressure.
-It also show you the daily weather for the next 7 days.
+- Wind speed, humidity percentage, and pressure.
+It also shows you the daily weather for the next 7 days.

-This project contains of:
+This project contains:
 - Kotlin Coroutines for background operations.
-- MVVM acrchitcture.
+- MVVM architecture.
-- ROOM for local data base.
+- ROOM for the local database.
 - View model and live data.
-- A data layer with a reoisutory and two data sources (local using Room and remote).
+- A data layer with a repository and two data sources (local using Room and remote).
 - A collection of unit rest.
 - Bottom navigation to manage multiple fragments.

-Third party libraries used in this project:
+Third-party libraries used in this project:
-- [Glide](https://github.com/bumptech/glide): To load and show image.
+- [Glide](https://github.com/bumptech/glide): To load and show images.
-- [Retrofit](https://square.github.io/retrofit): To act as interface for the HTTP APIs.
+- [Retrofit](https://square.github.io/retrofit): To act as an interface for the HTTP APIs.

-The project consits of:
+The project consists of:
-- data: To act as the data latyer.
+- data: To act as the data layer.
-- persistance: Persistance manager.
+- persistence: Persistence manager.
-- ui: Conatins the app pages.
+- ui: Contains the app pages.
   - Home: Show your location weather.
   - Favorite cities: Show your favorite cities.
-  - Settings: For settings (Change tempreature unit)
+  - Settings: For settings (Change temperature unit)
-- utils: For utilties.
+- utils: For utilities.

 # Futrue work
 - Cash location and weather data in database.